N02870941/mazes/docs/README.md

 in pixels, the image *always* represents connected graph.
 The reason is that there are no missing pixels assuming your photo is not corrupted.
 So, in terms of traversing the image, there exist a path from each pixel to each other pixel - this too many in fact.
-This is why we have black lines to represent **absence** of an edge, or a boundary that terminates a particular path.
+This is why we have black lines to represent the **absence** of edges, or a boundary that terminates a particular path.
 But, in the case of our full grid, we have too many boundaries as well - resulting in zero paths.
-Our goal is to traverse our image full of boundaries and **remove** as many as possible but still resulting in a graph that has the connected property.
+Our goal is to traverse our image full of boundaries and **remove** (recreate) as many (paths) as possible but still resulting in a graph that has the connected property.
 This will result in a maze that leaves a
 **path** from any vertex to any other vertex, but in a much less cluttered way.
 The result is called a **spanning tree**.